Nextiva / Blog / Leadership

 A defined structure helps make sure projects run smoothly, the business properly allocates resources, and teams can respond quickly when issues arise, all while supporting key business objectives.
 But getting that structure right isn’t always straightforward.
 Leaders must weigh everything from company size and tech stack to long-term goals and cybersecurity risks.

-In this guide, we’ll break down how to build a modern IT team structure that fits your business needs, plus org chart examples to help you map out what might work for your organization.
+In this guide, we’ll break down how to build a modern IT department structure that fits your business needs, plus org chart examples to help you map out what might work for your organization.

 Common Types of IT Team Structures

 There’s no perfect IT team structure that works for every business.
 The right setup depends on your size, goals, and how your business operates.
-For example, IT organizational structures for a B2C business vary from a B2B setup.
+For example, technology organizational structures for a B2C business vary from a B2B setup.
 Likewise, what you’re selling is a factor since physical products, digital products, services, digital marketing, advertising, and software all need different kinds of IT teams backing them.

 That said, a few tried-and-true models keep showing up for a reason.
 Let’s walk through the most common ones and how they function in the real world.